 If you chose robust regression, Prism computes a different value we call the Robust Standard Deviation of the Residuals (RSDR).
 The goal here is to compute a robust standard deviation, without being influenced by outliers.
 In a Gaussian distribution, 68.27% of values lie within one standard deviation of the mean.
 We therefore calculate this value, which we call P68.
-It turns out that this value underestimates the SD a bit, so the RSDR is computed by multiplying the P68 by N/DF, where N is the number of points fit and DF is the number of degrees of freedom (equal to N -K, where K is the number of parameters fit).
+It turns out that this value underestimates the SD a bit, so the RSDR is computed by multiplying the P68 by n/(n-K), where K is the number of parameters fit.

-2.6.1.5 Why Prism doesn't report the chi-square of the fit
+3.5.1.8 Why Prism doesn't report the chi-square of the fit